What Is Allied Healthcare and What Does It Entail?

-One of the most highly-trained, and highly-paid jobs in allied health, occupational therapy is a field with lots of potential for those who love working with patients.
-Occupational therapists lead patients through strategies for performing everyday activities, including people with permanent disabilities, children, seniors, and adults recovering from injury or illness.
-A master’s degree is needed.
+As one of the most highly-trained (and highly-paid) jobs in allied health, occupational therapy is a field with lots of potential for those who want a patient-facing career.
+Occupational therapists provide strategies for performing everyday activities, including those with permanent disabilities, children, seniors, and adults recovering from injury or illness.

 How Do You Get an Allied Health Education?

-As you can tell from the overview of some allied health jobs, the educational requirements in this area of healthcare are as varied as the range of jobs out there.
-Still, most of these positions require either a certificate, an associate degree or a bachelor’s degree, meaning you’re likely a maximum of a few years away from your dream career – or even as little as a month!
+As you can tell from our overview, educational requirements in this area of healthcare are as wide-ranging as the jobs themselves.
+Most of these positions, however, require either a certificate, associate degree, or a bachelor’s degree.
+This means that you’re probably a few years away from your dream career!

-Choose a program that suits your needs – many basic allied health education programs let you complete training in a year or less, making them an ideal choice for people considering a career change.
+Many basic allied health education programs, however, can be completed in a year or less, making them an ideal choice for people considering a career change.
 For adult learners, many certification programs offer part-time or evening course options to accommodate working students or students with family obligations.

-Ensure your school is accredited by a regional or national accrediting body that is recognized by the U.S. Secretary of Education.
+Always be sure to check whether your school is accredited by a regional or national accrediting body that’s recognized by the U.S. Secretary of Education.
 Some professions may also require licensing or certification through a professional board.

 Why Choose Allied Healthcare?

-For those who want to spend their career helping others, the field of allied healthcare offers something to suit every personality or specialized interest.
-Whether you’re fascinated by the heart, the nervous system, laboratory work, disabilities or managing healthcare records, there’s a job in allied health targeting your interests.
+For those who want a career that focuses on helping others, the allied healthcare sector is a great place to start.
+Whether you’re fascinated by the heart, the nervous system, laboratory work, disabilities, or managing healthcare records, there’s something for every personality and specialized interest.